jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 ## Follow Up
 Follow up afterwards:
-* Send a brief thank-you email within 24 hours.
+* Send a brief thank-you email within 24 hours
-* Reaffirm interest.
+* Reaffirm interest
-* Reference something specific discussed.
+* Reference something specific discussed

 There may be additional interaction with the recruiter:
 * Respond to emails promptly